 4. Diarrhea, which may cause food and stool to pass faster before it changes to its natural brown color

-5. Infections, such as salmonella food poisoning and stomach flu, and other intestinal disorders such as celiac disease, which can cause green diarrhea and lead to green stools
+5. Infections, such as salmonella food poisoning and stomach flu, and other intestinal disorders such as celiac disease, can affect bowel movement and cause green diarrhea and green stools.

 6. Biliary secretion, which can give a green color to the stool.
 Bile is yellow-green, and if it is not broken down during digestion, children may have dark green stools.